2013–14 Frauen-Bundesliga

 The 2013–14 season of the Frauen-Bundesliga was the 24th season of Germany's premier women's football league.
 The season began on 7 September 2013 and concluded on 8 June 2014.
 VfL Wolfsburg defended their title.

 On the last matchday 12,464 spectators watched the title-deciding match of Wolfsburg against Frankfurt, setting a new Bundesliga record.
 Frankfurt, undefeated this season so far, only needed a draw to capture the title.
-They lost 1–2 and thus Wolfsburg won the championship, while Wolfsburg never was top off the table before the last matchday.
+They lost 1–2 and thus Wolfsburg won the championship, despite never being top of the table before the last matchday.

 Teams

 The teams promoted from the previous 2.
 Bundesliga season were TSG Hoffenheim as winners of the Southern division and BV Cloppenburg as winners of the Northern division.
 VfL Sindelfingen held their place in the league following the bankruptcy of SC 07 Bad Neuenahr, who were instead relegated last season.
 On 1 January 2014, FCR 2001 Duisburg became the women's section of MSV Duisburg and play under that name.